JoaoJanini/Indicium_challenge/README.md

 PYTHONPATH='.' luigi --module stepTwo ExtractLocal --date 2021-10-10 --local-scheduler
 ```

-If the output of a task is found on the file system, the file will not execute again, as the scheduler will consider it as already successeded
+If the output of a task is found on the file system, the file will not execute again, as the scheduler will consider it as already succeeded.